 Nature’s bounty certainly shines through in this humble creation, as it encompasses a spectrum of vital vitamins and minerals.
 From its vibrant hues, we can infer the presence of powerful antioxidants, such as lycopene, which contributes to the overall health and protection of our bodies.
 Additionally, garden tomatoes house an abundance of vitamins, including vitamin C, vitamin A, and folate, each playing a significant role in supporting our immune system, promoting healthy vision, and facilitating cell growth.

-See also How many calories does drinking a gallon of water burn
+See also How many calories in 50g of raspberries

 2. Dietary Fiber